ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

   port: 5000
   static:
     buildpath: "client/build"

 ```

 The config.go file will contain the logic for decoding and storing the configuration struct.
 It stores the application's configuration as a global variable.
-That way, any package that needs access can import the config package, and access the Config variable.
+That way, any package that needs access can import the config package, and access the application's configuration variables.

-In this example, all of our config files contain the same variables, so we can define a single type, EnvironmentConfig, that contains a ServerConfig struct.
-The ServerConfig struct contains fields corresponding to the yaml file.
+In this example, all of our config files contain the same variables, so we can define a single type, EnvironmentConfig, that contains fields and embedded structs corresponding to the yaml config file.

 ```go
 package config